-The why behind communications
+The why behind employee benefits communications

-This guide will provide you with the strategies and ideas you need to build a plan that works for your organization.
+Read on for strategies and ideas you need to build a plan that works for your organization.

 4 Tips to build an effective employee benefits communication plan

 Start by identifying your key audiences — your full-time, part-time, field-based and remote employees.
 Next, develop key messages for each audience.
 Effective communications work best when they are clear, specific and easy to understand.
 Just as important, make sure your messages are helpful, and tell employees where to find benefit and enrollment information.

 2. Distribute messages early and often

 Set expectations early by sending out frequent timeline notices and pending changes to plans, so employees will be ready and can start planning.
 The needs of employees change throughout the year — new employees enter the workforce, personal situations change, older employees retire.
 Year-round messages and reminders give employees the access and prompts they need to make necessary changes throughout the year.

 3. Choose the best communication channels for your audience

 What channels do you use to communicate in your company?
 Take inventory of all the channels and determine the best ways to reach every employee or their preferred methods.
 Multiple touch points work best in benefits communication, so be sure to inventory all methods available.

 4. Reach all employees